Court Square–23rd Street station: Flushing–Crosstown Lines transfer passageway

 The second passageway, opened in June 2011, consists of two escalators, one elevator, and one staircase within a glass-enclosed structure that connects the underground Crosstown Line station and the elevated Flushing Line station at 45th Road.
 Between 2001 and 2011, this was a free out-of-system transfer that could be made using MetroCards.
-While the elevators make both passageways ADA-accessible, only the IRT Flushing Line platforms are fully ADA-accessible with elevators to platform level.
+The elevators provide ADA access to the IRT Flushing Line and IND Crosstown Line platforms, as well as an accessible transfer between the two sets of platforms (though not to the IND Queens Boulevard Line station).
 Starting in 2020, one of the stairs to the IND Crosstown Line platform was to be demolished and replaced with an elevator.
+The elevator from the Flushing–Crosstown Lines transfer passageway to the IND Crosstown Line platform opened in mid-July 2023.